jgresham/AI-Robotics-Reading-List/README.md

 # AI-Robotics-Reading-List
-AI and Robotics related papers and new articles that I have read or am planning on reading
+AI and Robotics related papers, code, and news articles that I have read or am planning on reading

 # AI
 ### Blogs